geraldoramos/graphios/README.md

 Features:

 - Simple API focused on graphQL use case.
-- Auto-pagination (Relay pattern only.
-Works with Github API)
+- Auto-pagination (Relay pattern only, such as Github API)
+- Event listener for paginated requests
-- Configurable retries
+- Configurable retries (and retryDelay)

 ## Installing